Note: these records are incomplete.

 Samuel Collins

-William Collins, 16-25, is living with a female 16-25 and two males under 10.
+Collins, 16-25, is living with a female 16-25 and two males under 10.

 William lives next door to James Hardin